-With all of the apps that we've mentioned so far, you might be wondering how Microsoft's OneDrive app fits into the equation for using PowerPoint Online.
+With all the apps that we've mentioned so far, you might wonder how Microsoft's OneDrive app fits into the equation for using PowerPoint Online.
 If you're going to take my advice to use PowerPoint Online and desktop in tandem, OneDrive is the glue that holds it all together.

 If you've not heard about it, OneDrive is Microsoft's cloud storage service.
 Basically, it works a lot like Dropbox or Google Drive, for example.

 You can get five gigabytes of storage for free as part of your Microsoft Account.
-Think of your Microsoft account as one hub that includes OneDrive and access to PowerPoint Online, so make sure that you don't make separate accounts for each.
+Think of your Microsoft account as one hub.
+It includes OneDrive and access to PowerPoint Online, so make sure that you don't make separate accounts for each.